inetis-ch/oc-dump-plugin/README.md

 ![dump mulitvars](https://cloud.githubusercontent.com/assets/12028540/26622650/6bef880c-45eb-11e7-844e-cc38f1b887da.png)

 ## Author
 inetis is a webdesign agency in Vufflens-la-Ville, Switzerland.
-We love coding and creating powerful apps and sites  [on our website](https://inetis.ch).
+We love coding and creating powerful apps and sites  [see our website](https://inetis.ch).